ONE LIBERTY PROPERTIES, INC.

 You may not make any materially false, misleading, or incomplete statement to an attorney or accountant in connection with an audit or any filing with the SEC.

-If you believe the Company has engaged in any type of questionable activity, including accounting or auditing activity, you should report such concerns in the manner described by Section X of this Code.
+If you believe we have engaged in any type of questionable activity, including accounting or auditing activity, you should report such concerns in the manner described by Section X of this Code.

 IX.
 COMPLIANCE PROCEDURES